drupal-contrib/views/README.txt

 12/8/2005 Added options varchar(255) to view_argument as well.
 12/10/2005 Added block_more int(1) to view_view
-12/21/2005 Renamed 'sql' to 'query' and 'countsql' to 'countquery' for consistency
+12/21/2005 Renamed 'sql' to 'query' and 'countsql' to 'countquery' for consistency 1/2/2006 SCHEMA CHANGES SCHEMA CHANGES
+         Too drastic to easily deal with.
+Before you install this version of Views, you should export all your old views as a backup, then drop the views_view table and re-import.
+Sorry.
+I hope to not do something like this ever again.